This post contains affiliate links, which help support running this site. Please read my disclosure for details.

 Step 1: Define your objectives and make a plan for your Instagram marketing strategy

-Just like with any social network, the first thing you need to do to get your Instagram presence off the ground is to sit down and draft a plan.
+Just like with any social network, the first thing you need to do to get your Instagram presence off the ground is to sit down and draft a plan for branding and content themes.
 Don’t start publishing photos just yet.
 Your social media results will only ever be as good as the strategy behind your effort, so put in the legwork to reap greater rewards down the road.

 First, decide on your goals.
 Are you looking to: